AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors.rst

 this service as a way to *do assignments*, but as a general *light computing environment* that is designed to be easy enough to be used for courses.
-Thus, students should feel empowered to do their own computing.
+Thus, students should feel empowered to do their own computing and this should feel like a stepping stone to using their own systems set up for scientific computing.
+Students' own data is persistent as they go through courses, and need to learn how to manage it themselves.
 Jupyter works best for project/report type workflows, not lesson/exercise workflows but of course it can do that too.
 In particular, there is no real possibility for real-time grading and so on.